samyachour/Corelogic_Challenge/README.md

 To convert out outlines from pixel coordinates to lat/long (and then subsequently to stateplane) we use [Mercator Projection](https://en.wikipedia.org/wiki/Mercator_projection#Derivation_of_the_Mercator_projection).
 I won't get into that now but it's basically a way to wrap a cylinder around our spherical earth, and then unwrap that cylinder into a 2D map.
 On a large scale it distorts the sizes of land masses, but for our purposes it shouldn't be a problem.
 We can map the houses and their lots in stateplane coordinates:
 ![Houses and Lots](images/houses&Lots.png)
+The red polygon is just red because that's an indication that it's not valid - ie it's got some weird hole or corner that screws it up.
+Still workable though.

+#### *3. Zillow API*
+The [Zillow API](http://www.zillow.com/howto/api/APIOverview.htm) takes in an address and gives back a bunch of information about the property.
+This helped me supplement the data given to us by Corelogic because I can learn about the existing and missing houses' information.
+I used the python Zillow API wrapper [pyzillow](https://pypi.python.org/pypi/pyzillow/0.5.5) to grab the data.

+The Zillow API gives us columns like:
+* zillow_id
+* home_type
+* latitude
+* latitude
+* tax_value
+* property_size
+* home_size
+* bathrooms
+* bedrooms
+* num_floors (only known through user input so it's very rare and unreliable)

+The Zillow data for a property isn't always available.
+The number of floors specifically isn't ubiquitous enough to use for every surrounding property.
+The **problem** is we need the number of floors to be able to map all our house polygons on the elevation surface at their respective heights.
+A neighboring house to our chosen property would obstruct the view a whole lot more of it was 2 floors as opposed to 1.

+#### *4. SanGIS*
+The [SanGIS](http://www.sangis.org) data was a godsend.
+There were an overwhelming amount of missing values in the corelogic data (surrounding houses as well as existing features) even when supplemented by the Zillow API.
+Luckily, the San Diego government provides free datasets on all the properties in San Diego County.
+This comes in the form of a 4GB [shapefile](https://en.wikipedia.org/wiki/Shapefile).
+The shapefile is basically a way to store geographic/geometric vector information and assign a data table to the shapes.

+The data included information for almost every property we needed.
+4GB is way to big to load into RAM when we run our code in Spyder, so I had to import it into a local [PostgreSQL](https://www.postgresql.org) database (which  included the extension [PostGIS](http://www.postgis.net) that allows us to store geographic objects and run SQL queries on them).